 No single one of these qualities makes a sewer worth visiting, or even possible to visit.
 But together, they create a secret underworld begging to be explored.

 Toronto is one of the few cities that check all of the boxes above and more, making their subterranean waste management network something magical to behold.
-Old, well-maintained, and elaborate, the sewage tunnels in Toronto are just the way fiction has always imagined a sewer should be – wide and high-ceilinged; a perfect size for clandestine infiltration by any number of rebel troops, escaping bank robbers, or teenage mutant ninja turtles.
+Old, well-maintained, and elaborate, the sewage tunnels in Toronto are just the way fiction has always imagined a sewer should be: wide and high-ceilinged, perfectly sized for escaping bank robbers, or a group of teenage mutant ninja turtles.

-Each leg of the sewer system has its own unique story.
+Each leg of the sewer system has its own story.
 The Garrison Creek Sewer running underneath the west end of the city, smoothly beveled and circular like a pneumatic tube, was once literally a creek.
 In the late 1800s, once the creek became highly trafficked with human waste, the city wisely thought it best to just go ahead and bury the creek.
-Looking at it now, however, it’s shocking to think of it as once being a natural above ground waterflow, and just as shocking to think that is over 100 years old – thus is how well-maintained the city has kept its waste management.
+Looking at it now, however, it’s shocking to think of it as once being a natural above ground waterflow, and just as shocking to think that is over 100 years old.

-Entrances to the tunnels are exactly where you’d expect them to be – manholes, maintenance shafts, spillways and water treatment offshoots, but entry is not technically allowed, of course.
-Visiting is therefore difficult and granted only with permission and guidance by a public works employee.
+Entrances to the tunnels are exactly where you’d expect them to be—manholes, maintenance shafts, spillways and water treatment offshoots—though, unsurprisingly, entry isn’t allowed.
+Visits are granted only with permission and guidance by a public works employee.

 They literally do not make them like these anymore, and the tunnels are an unsung marvel of public engineering.
-Which is to be expected by Toronto, a city that takes its sewage seriously, as evidenced by the ornate water treatment plant nicknamed “The Palace of Purification,” which is where all the contents of these intriguing tunnels end up – including explorers, if they follow the path long enough.
+Toronto is a city that takes its sewage seriously, as evidenced by the ornate water treatment plant nicknamed “The Palace of Purification,” which is where all the contents of these intriguing tunnels end up.

 Know Before You Go

 Sewers can carry human sewage and/or stormwater.
-Exploring both can be dangerous due to flash floods and toxic sewer gases.
-Do not proceed without a guide.
+Exploring is off-limits and can be dangerous due to flash floods and toxic sewer gases.
+Do not trespass and don't proceed without a guide.